Commonwealth Consolidated Acts

 (i) an official certificate, or an official extract of an entry in an official register, showing the date and place of birth of the party; or

-(iv) an Australian passport, showing the date and place of birth of the party; and
+(iv) an Australian passport, showing the date and place of birth of the party; or

-(c) each of the parties has made and subscribed before that authorised celebrant a declaration, in writing , as to:
+(c) each of the parties has made and subscribed in the physical presence of that authorised celebrant a declaration, in writing, as to:

 (i) the party's conjugal status;